 The Center for Elder Rights Advocacy (CERA) provides technical assistance to state, regional, and local organizations in the design, implementation, administration, and evaluation of low-cost legal assistance delivery systems—primarily, senior legal helplines.

-The National Senior Citizens Law Center (NSCLC) is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
-Through advocacy, litigation, and the education and counseling of local advocates, NSCLC seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.
+Justice in Aging is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
+Through advocacy, litigation, and the education and counseling of local advocates, Justice in Aging seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.